 2. Reassure them of their safety

-The desire to go home is probably the same desire anyone would have if we found ourselves in a strange and unreasonable place.
+The desire to go home is probably the same desire anyone would have if we found ourselves in an unfamiliar place.

 It may help to provide reassurance that the person is still cared about.
 They may be living somewhere different from where they lived before, and need to know they’re cared for.